malpasocodes/alfredcodesblog/content/posts/why-venv.md

 +++

 date = 2023-12-01
-title = "What is a virtual environment and why use it??" description = "" slug = "" authors = []
+title = "What Is a Virtual Environment and Why Use it?" description = "" slug = "" authors = []
 tags = []
 categories = []
 externalLink = ""
-series = []
+series = ["Virtual Environments"]

 +++

 # 0. Summary